louisto/aws-cloudtrail-automation-utilities/readme.md

 ## Overview

-This script was developed to help organizations set up CloudTrail in each member account and forward log events to a central Logging account.
-The script iterates through all AWS Organizations member accounts to create an account CloudTrail trail for management actions.
-Alternatively, a config file can be used to add CloudTrail trails for specific accounts rather than for all accounts in the organization.
+This utility suite was developed to help create a CloudTrail in each member account in an Organization and forward log events to a central logging account bucket.

-The following features are included in this script:
+create_accounts_list.py
+Creates accounts.yaml, which is a list of accounts from the Organization.
+Options for the account list are:
+* All Accounts
+* Active Accounts Only
+* Suspended Accounts Only

+create_cloudtrails.py
-* Automatically creates CloudTrail trails in each member account of an Organization
+* Automatically create a CloudTrail in each account in the accounts.yaml file.
-* Configures CloudTrail trails to log management events and store them in a central S3 bucket
-* Configures an S3 bucket policy to allow CloudTrail to write logs to the specified bucket
+* Each CloudTrail will write logs to the central logging account bucket, which is specified in the app_settings.yaml file.
-* Can use a configuration file to target specific accounts in the organization

 ## Limitations/Requirements